mateusadada/python3-mundo3-cursoemvideo/README.md

 ## 📋 Prerequisites

-You need to have the Python language on your machine along with an IDE (Integrated Development Environment) or a website that can run the code.
+You need to have the Python language on your machine along with an IDE (Integrated Development Environment) or a website that can run the codes.

 * [IDE PyCharm](https://www.jetbrains.com/pycharm/)
 * [IDE Visual Studio Code](https://code.visualstudio.com/)